HenryPengZou/DeCrisisMB/README.md

 ```
 Specify the log location and model saving location if you need, e.g., log_home = './experiment/hurricane' in panel_main.py and output_dir_path = './experiment/hurricane' in main.py.

-If you would like adapt our code to your custom dataset, please modify the 'target_list' variable and your Dataset class in main.py, e.g., target_list = ['hurricane'].
-Feel free to contact us if you needs any help.

 ## Bugs or Questions